 Review and road test of the Volkswagen Golf GTI

-The improved seventh-generation Volkswagen Golf GTI gets more power.
+The eighth-generation Volkswagen Golf GTI moves the hot hatch into a different era.
 Jonathan Crouch takes a look.

 Ten Second Review of the Volkswagen Golf GTI